rlingen/ic4-colors-fonts-the-box-model/README.md

 ---

 ## ICA Instructions
-1. create 3 heading elements of the same type with different text sizes, using different sizing techniques Q2. create 3 heading elements of the same type with different colors, using different coloring techniques Q3. create 1 paragraph, 1 quote, and 1 blockquote element that have different font families font font stylings Q4. create 5 div tags, each of which are classed uniquely, and are sized using three different sizing techniques Q5. now for each of these div tags, color them uniquely Q6. create 3 div tags, each of which are classed uniquely, and give them three unique border styles (width, color, radii) Q7. recreate the image of the CSS box model using three embedded div tags Q8.
-Create a new page titled positioning.html.
-Add in the appropriate boilerplate with a link to ica4.css Q9.
-Create a container div of type .position-practice Q10.
-Create 5 divs inside of the container div, each of which are classed uniquely.
+  1. create 3 heading elements of the same type with different text sizes, using different sizing techniques
+  2. create 3 heading elements of the same type with different colors, using different coloring techniques
+  3. create 1 paragraph, 1 quote, and 1 blockquote element that have different font families font font stylings
+  4. create 5 div tags, each of which are classed uniquely, and are sized using three different sizing techniques
+  5. now for each of these div tags, color them uniquely
+  6. create 3 div tags, each of which are classed uniquely, and give them three unique border styles (width, color, radii)
+  7. recreate the image of the CSS box model using three embedded div tags
+  8. Create a new page titled positioning.html.
+Add in the appropriate boilerplate with a link to ica4.css
+  9. Create a container div of type `.position-practice`
+  10. Create 5 divs inside of the container div, each of which are classed uniquely.
 These divs should represent each positioning technique with different styles

+> [!TIP]
+> CSS is a very powerful tool, but the learning curve can be extrememly steep.
+It's important to have a solid foundational understanding of the core properities used in CSS.
+Try mixing things up as you go along with the Activity instructions.
+Try to use different sizing techniques, different colors, different fonts, etc. to get a feel for how CSS works; the more you stretch your understanding of CSS, the easier it will be to learn more advanced techniques.

 ---
 ## CSS